11 Reasons Amazon FBA Is a Bad Idea | Why It Can Still Be Worth It

 • You’re more attractive to Amazon Prime members - Amazon Prime members spend the most on Amazon, averaging around $1,400/year, according to The Motley Fool.
 By giving yourself the ability to offer 2-day shipping as an Amazon FBA seller, you’re products become much more attractive to Prime members that expect nothing less than 2-day shipping.

-Is Amazon FBA trustworthy?
+Is Amazon FBA still profitable in 2024?

 Follow Me